Visit the Career Hub in Room 1250 of MacMillan Hall to learn how to choose a career that aligns with your individual interests.

 El Programa Migrante de Asistencia Universitaria (CAMP) ofrece becas universitarias y apoyo estudiantil a los estudiantes que han participado en el Programa de Educación Migrante, o han trabajado en trabajos agrícolas, o son dependientes de trabajadores agrícolas.
 Nuestra misión es servir, educar y empoderar a los trabajadores migrantes.
 Nuestra visión es mejorar la calidad de vida de los trabajadores migrantes.

+The Cooperative Agencies Resources for Education (CARE) program was established to help EOPS students who are single parents, receiving cash-aid from CalWORKs or Tribal TANF.
 The CARE program is designed to help break the welfare cycle by offering additional support to students who want to receive college-level career training or complete specific educational programs.

 The Mendocino College Child Development Center is a pre-school and child development center for children 18 months to 6 years old that has been serving the college community since 1978.

 The Disability Resource Center (DRC) provides instructional support services for enrolled Mendocino College students who have a verifiable disability.
 The program serves the educational needs of students with disabilities recognized under Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.

 The mission of the Mendocino College Dream Center is to assist undocumented/AB540 students and students from mixed-status families achieve their academic goal.
 The Dream Center provides services, resources and support to address the unique barriers students face in their pursuit of higher education.

 Extended Opportunity Programs and Services (EOPS) was established to help community college students from economically and educationally disadvantaged backgrounds succeed in their educational goals and transferring to a four-year institution.

 FOOD PANTRY services are FREE for Mendocino College students.